kidneyweakx/orbitalmap/apps/tee-rewards/README.md

-# TEE Rewards with Enarx in Docker
+# TEE Location Services with Enarx in Docker

-This project demonstrates how to run a Rust application in a Trusted Execution Environment (TEE) using Enarx, containerized with Docker, and exposed via an Actix-web API.
+This project demonstrates how to run secure location services in a Trusted Execution Environment (TEE) using Enarx, containerized with Docker, and exposed via an Actix-web API.

 ## Project Structure